California Coastal Commission: Managed retreat

 The Commission recommended cities implement managed retreat philosophies allowing oceans to naturally erode developments thereby nourishing beaches with reclaimed sand made of disintegrated former properties.

+In 2019, after the Commission allowed a new seawall to be constructed to protect apartments built in 1972, but denied a permit for townhomes built in 1984, the owners of the 1984 townhomes sued.
+The Commission reasoned that the Coastal Act states that the Commission "shall" issue permits for coastal armoring designed to protect "existing structures," which the Commission interpreted as existing at the time of the passage of the Coastal Act, 1977.
+In 2023, the judge ruled for the plaintiffs, stating that the Commission's position was an “erroneous and unreasonable” interpretation of the law.

+The Commission appealed the ruling, and observers have stated that the final result of this litigation will have far-reaching consequences on the future of California's coast.
+Currently, 14% of the whole of the California coastline, and 38% of Southern California beaches are protected with seawalls.
+One proposal to remedy this situation and allow managed retreat was a bill which would have created a state fund used to purchase threatened properties from homeowners, then rent them back to the resident to live in until it is no longer safe to do so.

 History

 The California Coastal Commission was established in 1972 by voter initiative via Proposition 20.
 This was partially in response to the controversy surrounding the development of Sea Ranch, a planned coastal community in Sonoma County.
 Sea Ranch's developer-architect, Al Boeke, envisioned a community that would preserve the area's natural beauty.
 But the plan for Sea Ranch eventually grew to encompass 10 miles of the Sonoma County coastline that would have been reserved for private use.
 This and other similar coastal projects prompted opponents to form activist groups.
 Their efforts eventually led to putting Proposition 20 on the ballot.

 Proposition 20 gave the Coastal Commission permit authority for four years.
 The California Coastal Act of 1976 extended the Coastal Commission's authority indefinitely.
-Jerry Brown, in his first term as governor, signed the California Coastal Act into law, but two years later, became frustrated with the commission and made headlines by calling them "bureaucratic thugs."
-Peter M. Douglas helped write the act in addition to prop 20 and was subsequently employed as the Executive Director of the Coastal Commission for 26 years.
+Jerry Brown, in his first term as governor, signed the California Coastal Act into law, but two years later, became frustrated with the commission and called them "bureaucratic thugs."
+Peter M. Douglas helped write the act in addition to Proposition 20 and was subsequently employed as the Executive Director of the Coastal Commission for 26 years.
 In 2011 the Commissioners chose Charles Lester as Douglas's replacement, but then fired him in 2016.